rcn-ee/tidl-api/docs/source/using_api.rst

 * Use the :term:`Execution Objects<EO>` (EO) created by the Executor to process :term:`frames<Frame>`.
 There are two approaches to processing frames using Execution Objects:

   #.
 Each EO processes a single frame.
   #.
-Split processing frame across multiple EOs.
+Split processing frame across multiple EOs using an :term:`ExecutionObjectPipeline`.

 Refer Section :ref:`api-documentation` for API documentation.